 Many believers and non-believers have been fooled by these kinds of traps.
 But there is another way in which some Christians are duped by Darwin’s trap.
 These believers rightly reject Darwinian evolution, but since they have uncritically accepted Darwin’s linking of natural selection to evolution, they then reject natural selection too!
 They are afraid that if they accept natural selection, it might lead to evolution.
 It is really the same phenomenon as those Christians who reject evolution, who have uncritically accepted the evolutionist’s interpretation of dinosaurs or astronomy, and who therefore reject the existence of dinosaurs, or deny a round earth.

 These reactions are pendulum swings, and not a carefully reasoned response.
 And frankly, evolutionists are just as pleased if they can get a Christian to reject the existence of dinosaurs or natural selection.
 This makes it far easier for them to mock Christians as being unthinking buffoons who reject observable evidence.
 After all, dinosaur fossils are quite real.
-And it is easy to observe that survivors survive.
+And it is easy to observe that some organisms reproduce in greater numbers than others in a given environment.
 The rejection of observable facts by a small but vocal minority of Christians makes all Christians look foolish, and makes it much more difficult to spread the Gospel.
 Those of us who care about the Gospel must stand against these errors.

 Since the denial of natural selection is not the result of careful thinking, you will find that the arguments coming from natural-selection-deniers are very, very bad.
 They are on the same level of absurdity as those arguments against a round earth or against the existence of dinosaurs.
 Fortunately, the most reputable creationist organizations have published scholarly refutations of these bad arguments.
 Such organizations include Answers in Genesis, Creation Ministries International, and the Biblical Science Institute.
 You can read the Answers in Genesis refutations here, and here, the CMI refutation here, and the Biblical Science Institute refutation here, with a follow-up here.